 The company initiated Case No. IPC-E-19-15 while the issues in Case No. IPC-E-18-15 were still under Commission review.
 In the application, Idaho Power highlighted concerns that Schedule 84 customers were continuing to rely on the expectation of the ongoing application of the net monthly billing and compensation structure and asked the Commission to initiate the new docket to consider similar issues as to what was under review in Case No. IPC-E-18-15, but for commercial, industrial, and irrigation customers taking service under Schedule 84.
 Over the next several months, Idaho Power and parties engaged in settlement negotiations similar to those occurring simultaneously in Case No. IPC-E-18-15.
-Subsequent to the Commission rejecting the settlement agreement in Case No. IPC-E-18-15, Idaho Power withdrew its application, indicating the matters related to compensation structure and export credit rate for Schedule 84 would be appropriately considered in the new future comprehensive study docket, as prescribed by Order Nos.
-34509 and 34546.
+Subsequent to the Commission rejecting the settlement agreement in Case No. IPC-E-18-15, Idaho Power withdrew its application, indicating the matters related to compensation structure and export credit rate for

-&lt;sup>13 Id. at 9-10.
+13 Id. at 9-10.